Chart Color Schemes

 Banks is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Banks statistical area (Lv2) was estimated at around 5,013 as of November 2025, based on analysis of ABS population updates and new addresses validated by AreaSearch.
+The population of the suburb of Banks was estimated at around 5,013 as of February 2026, based on analysis of ABS population updates and new addresses validated by AreaSearch.
 This figure reflects a decrease of 87 people since the 2021 Census, which reported a population of 5,100.
-The estimated resident population of 5,008, as calculated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional three validated new addresses since the Census date, indicates this decrease.
-This population level equates to a density ratio of 2,228 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-While the Banks (SA2) experienced a 1.7% decline in population since the census, the SA3 area achieved 0.1% growth, highlighting divergent population trends within the broader area.
-Natural growth contributed approximately 82.0% of overall population gains during recent periods for the Banks (SA2).
+The current resident population is estimated at 5,008, with an additional 3 validated new addresses recorded since the Census date.
+This results in a population density ratio of 2,228 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+While Banks experienced a 1.7% decline since census, the SA3 area achieved 0.1% growth, indicating divergent population trends within the broader region.
+Natural growth contributed approximately 82.0% of overall population gains during recent periods in Banks.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, also based on 2022, are adopted.
-According to these projections, over the period considered, the Banks (SA2) population is expected to contract by 265 persons by 2041.
-However, specific age cohorts are anticipated to grow, with the 65 to 74 age group projected to increase by 72 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as the base year, are adopted.
+According to these projections, the suburb's population is expected to contract by 265 persons by 2041.
+However, specific age cohorts are anticipated to grow, with the 65 to 74 age group projected to increase by 72 people over this period.

 Frequently Asked Questions - Population